Open-source libraries and interactive demos that stand on their own outside the longer case studies on the Projects page.

 Approach:

 Use exact fractional pixel coverage instead of rasterize-then-intersect.
 The textbook zonal-stats workflow vectorizes the raster, intersects with input polygons, then sums area per fragment.
 It introduces edge artifacts at polygon boundaries (a pixel half-inside the polygon either gets counted entirely or discarded) and produces large intermediate vector tables. exactextract computes each pixel’s exact fractional intersection analytically in C++.
-Cleaner numbers, less code, and faster.
+Cleaner numbers with less code.

 Read remote rasters as Cloud-Optimized GeoTIFFs, do not download scenes.
 The LCMAP and MTBS rasters used here are tens of gigabytes each, CONUS-wide.
 Naive workflows download the scene, clip locally, then analyze. cogsieve uses GDAL’s /vsicurl/ driver to issue HTTP range requests for only the tiles that intersect each polygon’s bounding box.
 A state-wide screen pulls tens of megabytes over the wire, not gigabytes.